mateoglzc/docs-amazon/readme.md

     At this stage of the project we comprehended and reflected about the basic and important requirements to be carried out, we have identified the objectives that our socio domador (in this case Amazon) has asked us to implement, and the initial stage has been completed.
 When we start developing the different parts like front-end and back-end of the web application, doubts will arise about the Amazon services and how we can use APIs and documentation, as well as what will be more functional and efficient to implement in the application.

 - #### 19.10 Appendix

 ### 20. Endings
+ It is not possible to conclude anything by now since the implementation have not been started.
+However what should be analyzed is the performance of each developed component and its results.
 ### 21. Glossary of Term and Acronyms

 - #### Front-end